Sectors & Stock Weightings

 Chesapeake Energy, CHK.
 Natural gas, one of larger U.S. independent producers.

 Methanex, MEOH.
-Methanol, liquid fuel can be derived from fossil fuels or organics.
+Methanol, liquid fuel may be derived from fossil fuels or organics.

 Range Resources, RRC.
 Natural gas, produces in Appalachian & Gulf Coast regions.